-We examine how various types of accounting policy changes affect financial misstatement risk and the ways auditors mitigate that risk.
-We find greater misstatement risk for both idiosyncratic and industry-wide accounting policy changes and that auditors play an important role in mitigating these risks in some situations but not others.
-Higher quality auditors appear to mitigate the misstatement risk from industry-wide changes, but not idiosyncratic changes.
-Misstatement risk is also mitigated when auditors communicate accounting policy changes through explanatory paragraphs and preferability letters and when they identify material weaknesses.
-Our evidence suggests that accounting policy changes are associated with a heightened risk of misstating the financial statements and auditors do not fully mitigate these risks in their audits.
+We examine how various types of accounting changes affect financial misstatement risk and the ways auditors mitigate that risk.
+We find greater misstatement risk for both idiosyncratic and industry-wide accounting changes and that auditors play an important role in mitigating some of these risks in some situations but not others.
+Higher quality auditors appear to mitigate the misstatement risk from industry-wide changes, but not idiosyncratic ones.
+Misstatement risk is also mitigated when auditors communicate accounting changes through explanatory paragraphs and preferability letters and when they identify material weaknesses.
+We also find evidence that revenue- and non-revenue-related accounting changes are associated with revenue-related and non-revenue-related misstatements, respectively.
+Our evidence suggests that accounting changes are associated with a heightened risk of misstating the financial statements and auditors do not fully mitigate these risks in their audits.

 JEL Classification: M41